-This EMS covers Stage 1a and 1b of the construction phase.
-It will be reviewed and updated as required following the revision of the Traffic Management Plan (TMP) for Stage 2.
+This EMS covers Stage 1a, 1b, 2a, 2b and 4 of the construction phases.
+It will be reviewed and updated as required prior to operations commencing onsite.

 2. Project description

 2.1.
 Project site and location

 The closest town to the Project is Walla Walla, located approximately 3.7 km to the southwest.
 The closest services are located in the regional centre of Albury, located approximately 38.3 km south of the Project.